Floating Licenses

 Overview¶

-directory) - Place TurboActivate.dat file next to the server executable
+or provided via purchase email) - Place TurboActivate.dat file beside server executable

 Where to find TurboActivate.dat file¶